rasmus-kirk/halo/documents/thesis/04-ivc/03-ivc-construction.md

 \end{algorithmic}
 \end{algorithm}

-Consider the above chain run $n$ times.
+Consider the IVC-chain from Figure \ref{ivc-chain} run $n$ times.
 As in the "simple" SNARK IVC construction, if $\IVCVerifier$ accepts at the end, then we get a chain of implications:
 $$